5 Things You Must Know Before Traveling to Tokyo Japan

 Are you traveling to Tokyo soon?
 Here are 10 essential things to know before heading to Japan.

 1. Your Passport has at least 6 months left

-Japan is one of those countries that you need at least six months left on your passport in order to travel there.
-So if your passport has less than 6 months left, get it renewed before your trip.
+Japan is one of those countries that you need at least six months left on your passport to travel there.
+So if your passport has less than six months left, get it renewed before your trip.

 2. Avoid Golden Week (if possible)

 Golden Week is the busiest time of year in Tokyo and Japan.
 It falls around the end of April / early May, and it’s where the entire country is off on holiday.
 You’ll find typical tourist destinations to feel far more crowded than usual.
 If you can’t help it, be sure to plan your trips to super touristy spots around off-peak times such as the morning or late afternoon.